Monday 4th January 9:00am - Saturday 30th January 5:00pm

 Habitat for Wildlife is a great program for smaller properties such as urban residents interested in wildlife conservation, and Land for Wildlife is for larger properties with 0.5 hectare (around one acre) or more of native vegetation remnants, such as bushland, grassland, wetlands or rainforest.
 Both programs are free to join.

 There are different sources of financial assistance to help you to undertake restoration and rehabilitation work on your property.

 These opportunities are dependent on the location of the property and/or the existence of threatened species and the type of work you propose to do.

-3. Wall to Wollondilly (W2W) - Properties that are adjacent to or within 1km of the Wingecarribee River between the dam wall at Glenquarry and the confluence with the Wollondilly River.
-Contact Nathan Green from Greening Australia on firstname.lastname@example.org.
+Private properties that are adjacent to or within 1km of the Wingecarribee River between the dam wall at Glenquarry and the confluence with the Wollondilly River are eligible for funding for projects to control willows, fence the river from stock and to plant native plants.
+Contact Ian Rayner from Greening Australia on firstname.lastname@example.org.

 Wingecarribee Shire is partnering with several government and non-government organisations to deliver wildlife conservation programs.
 For an overview download the brochure:

 If you are interested in receiving further support, contact:

 Telephone: 02 4868 0819